History of Justin Verlander in Timeline

 2017: Traded to Astros and World Series Win

-Before the 2017 trade deadline, the Tigers traded Justin Verlander to the Houston Astros.
-He was named AL Championship Series MVP, and was co-winner of the Babe Ruth Award as the Astros won the 2017 World Series.
+Before the 2017 trade deadline, Justin Verlander was traded to the Houston Astros, going undefeated in his first five starts.
+He was named AL Championship Series MVP and co-winner of the Babe Ruth Award as the Astros won the 2017 World Series.

 On July 14, 2018, Justin Verlander and Kate Upton announced that they were expecting their first child.